John (Jack) Scott

 Again on 29 Dec.
 1943, he showed personal courage and devotion to duty far above that expected.
 During continued enemy shelling of his positions, and although again wounded, he inspired his men by his coolness and judgement under fire.
 Throughout, Lieut.
 SCOTT by his untiring effort, and remarkable leadership, was an inspiring example to his platoon.

-John was deeply affected by the unnecessary deaths of many of his friends in the Buna, Gona and Sanananda offensive.
-War historian Bill Edgar wrote that, reflecting on US General Douglas MacArthur's command, John said:
+Jack was deeply affected by the unnecessary deaths of many of his friends in the Buna, Gona and Sanananda offensive.
+War historian Bill Edgar wrote that, reflecting on US General Douglas MacArthur's command, Jack said:

 Corporal Jack Scott saw many of his mates, with whom he had fought in the Middle East and on the Kokoda Track, die unnecessarily as they attacked over open ground against well-prepared positions - something that the Great War had shown should never occur again.
 Many years after those tragic weeks, he said quietly, 'I joined the army in 1940 to fight a madman (Hitler); I ended up in 1942 serving under one!'

-On 9 February 1944, John married his fiancé, Joy.
-She was listed as his next of kin, with an address in Mount Lawley.
+On 9 February 1944, Jack married his fiancé, Joy Uren.
+They were married by Padre Burt at the Soldier's Chapel at St George's Cathedral, Perth.
+Joy was listed as his next of kin with the AIF, with an address in Mount Lawley.

-John spent the rest of his time in 1944 and early 1945 doing training and manoeuvres.
+Jack spent the rest of his time in 1944 and early 1945 doing training and manoeuvres.
 He served on headquarters staff as Transport Officer and was posted to the 3rd Mobile Training Unit in Queensland.
-During this period, John was evacuated to 2/2nd Army General Hospital (AGH) at Rocky Creek on the Atherton Tableland for treatment of accidental burns to his thigh and groin.
+During this period, Jack was evacuated to 2/2nd Army General Hospital (AGH) at Rocky Creek on the Atherton Tableland for treatment of accidental burns to his thigh and groin.

-On 1 July 1945, John landed at Balikpapan in Borneo.
+On 1 July 1945, Jacklanded at Balikpapan in Borneo.
 He served throughout the Borneo campaign until Japan surrendered to the Allies on 15 August 1945.

-John disembarked at Fremantle in November 1945 and was discharged from the AIF on the 28th of that month.
-Described as tall, athletic and battle-scarred, he returned to farming in the Great Southern region of Western Australia, settling at Boyalling, near West Wagin.
+Jack disembarked at Fremantle in November 1945 and was discharged from the AIF on the 28th of that month.
+Described as tall, athletic and battle-scarred, he returned to farming in the Great Southern region of Western Australia.
+At first, he managed farms for the war settlement scheme.
+He helped women widowed during and after the war as a Legacy representative.

 - Dexter, David, The New Guinea Offensives, Australia in the War of 1939-1945, vol. VI, Australian War Memorial, Canberra, 1961, chapters 20 and 21